-On Writing: A Memoir of the Craft by Stephen King, in all seriousness, is a must on your reading list.
+On Writing: A Memoir of the Craft by Stephen King is a must on your reading list.
 It is full of advice for writers, great anecdotes and warnings of potential pitfalls but it is also packed with humor and wonderful dry wit.
 (I also happened to purchase my battered, well-read copy at one of my favorite bookstores, Powell’s City of Books in Portland, Oregon.)
+I really can’t say enough good things about this book.

 Just a few of the many memorable quotes from On Writing include: